survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default Lane;
 ```

 Now we have pushed the control over `Lane` formatting to a higher level.
-In this case the change isn't worth it but it can make sense in a more complex case.
+In this case the change isn't worth it, but it can make sense in a more complex case.

-You can use similar approach for more generic components as well.
+You can use a similar approach for more generic components as well.
 Consider something like `Form`.
 You could easily have `Form.Label`, `Form.Input`, `Form.Textarea` and so on.
 Each would contain your custom formatting and logic as needed.

 ## Conclusion

-The current design has been optimized drag and drop operations in mind.
+The current design has been optimized with drag and drop operations in mind.
 Moving notes within a lane is a matter of swapping ids.
-Moving notes from a lane to a lane is again an operation over ids.
-This structure leads to some complexity as we need to track ids but it will pay off in the next chapter.
+Moving notes from one lane to another is again an operation over ids.
+This structure leads to some complexity as we need to track ids, but it will pay off in the next chapter.

 There isn't always a clear cut way to model data and relations.
-In some other case we could push the references elsewhere.
+In other scenarios, we could push the references elsewhere.
 For instance the note to lane relation could be inversed and pushed to `Note` level.
-We would still need to track their order within a lane somehow, however.
+We would still need to track their order within a lane somehow.
 We would be pushing the complexity elsewhere by doing this.

 Currently `NoteStore` is treated as a singleton.
-Another way to deal within it would be to create `NoteStore` per `Notes` dynamically.
+Another way to deal with it would be to create `NoteStore` per `Notes` dynamically.
 Even though this simplifies dealing with the relations somewhat, this is a Flux anti-pattern better avoided.

 We still cannot move notes between lanes or within a lane.
 We will solve that in the next chapter as we implement drag and drop.